n8n-io/n8n-docs/docs/integrations/builtin/credentials/actionnetwork.md

 - API key

+## Related resources

+Refer to [Action Network's API documentation](https://actionnetwork.org/docs/){:target=_blank .external-link} for more information about working with the service.

 ## Using API key

-After becoming an Action Network partner, follow the [Action Network API Authentication documentation](https://actionnetwork.org/docs/v2/#auth){:target=_blank .external-link} to generate an API key.
+After becoming an Action Network partner, follow the [Action Network API Authentication instructions](https://actionnetwork.org/docs/v2/#auth){:target=_blank .external-link} to generate an API key.